bizob2828/alexa-meetup-preso/README.md

-# Using Forever as Daemon
+# Alexa, this is easy
-Presentation for CharmCityJS 9/6/16.
-Subject is using forever as a daemon, lesson learned and how to use it for graceful shutdown logic
+Presentation for CharmCityJS 4/5/17.
+Talk is about basics of building Alexa skill with node.js, and AWS Lambda